utopia-foss/utopia/doc/usage/eval/batch.rst

     3. The batch file, specified via ``batch_cfg_path`` in the CLI
     4. Runtime update values, e.g. the ``debug`` CLI option

-Same as with the :py:class:`~utopya.multiverse.Multiverse` meta-configuration, these dict-like configuration trees are updated recursively, starting from the first level.
+As with the :py:class:`~utopya.multiverse.Multiverse` meta-configuration, these dict-like configuration trees are updated recursively, starting from the first level.
-The resulting batch configuration and the involved files are backed-up to ``{batch_out_dir}/{timestamp}/config``.
+The resulting batch configuration and the involved files are backed up to ``{batch_out_dir}/{timestamp}/config``.

 .. hint::

-    If you have the feeling that some configuration key is not taken into account, inspecting this file may help to figure out if it ended up in the wrong place without raising an error.
+    If you have the feeling that some configuration key is not taken into account, inspecting this file may help you figure out if it ended up in the wrong place without raising an error.

 .. _batch_cfg_user:

 User-specific batch framework defaults
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The user-specific batch configuration is akin to the "user configuration" of the :py:class:`~utopya.multiverse.Multiverse` meta-configuration, where often-used default values (e.g. for the ``worker_manager``) can be set.
+The user-specific batch configuration is akin to the :ref:`user configuration <config_hierarchy>` of the :py:class:`~utopya.multiverse.Multiverse` meta-configuration, where often-used default values (e.g. for the ``worker_manager``) can be set.
 To set values, either directly edit the ``~/.config/utopia/batch.yml`` file or use the CLI:

 .. code-block::